flutter/website/flutter-for-ios.md

 ## How do I show validation errors?

-Similar to using a "hint" on iOS, in Flutter, pass an `InputDecoration` object to the decoration constructor for the `Text` widget.
+Just as you would with a "hint", pass an `InputDecoration` object to the decoration constructor for the `Text` widget.

 However, you don't want to start off by showing an error.